nickvolkert/week-4-game/README.md

 The project uses the following technology:
 1. HTML, CSS and jQuery

-2. SVG sprites (that I illustrated)
+2. An SVG sprite (that I illustrated) that has the rest and hover state of the games that is controlled by CSS.

-3. Google Fonts
+3. A Google Font called "Press Start 2P".

 4. And favicons that change state based on your wins and losses.